tahq69/value-analyzer/README.md

 # value-analyzer

-> A Vue.js project to draw a chart of bitcoin changes per day and calculate best moment of purchase and sell moments.
+> A Vue.js project to draw a chart of bitcoin changes per day and calculate best moment for purchase and sell.

 ## Demo